miselkrstovic/space-invaders-android/README.md

 [Space invaders logo](https://commons.wikimedia.org/wiki/File:Space_invaders_logo.svg) from Wikimedia Commons, the free media repository.

 ## Contributing

-There are still a lot of missing features, and bugs to be squashed.
-For the curious they can be found in the [TODO](TODO.md) file.

 Please take a look at the [contributing](CONTRIBUTING.md) guidelines if you're interested in helping!